Home » crafts » Easy Handmade Clay Mushroom Ornaments You Can DIY

 Clay mushroom cap and bottom

-on the flat part of the mushroom cap (the underside) use the end of a paint brush while the clay is still wet to make a hollow where the skinny end of the mushroom stem can sit when the clay is completely dry.
-The clay can take up to 24 hours to dry before painting.
+In the flat part of the mushroom cap (the underside), use the pointed end of a paint brush while the clay is still wet to make a hollow where the skinny end of the mushroom stem can fit into when the clay is completely dry.
+The clay can take up to 24 hours to dry before painting (you can also cover the cap in fabric for a different look with decoupage.).

-Using Christmas mushrooms in holiday decorating is an old German tradition that signifies good luck.
+Using Christmas mushrooms in holiday decor is an old German tradition that signifies good luck and fortune and were used in old world Christmas decor.

 Glue the top and bottom of the mushroom cap together

-Once the tops and bottoms are dry, you can glue them together.
-I find this works better than try to form the mushroom in one piece.
-I find white craft glue works better than hot glue and is much easier to paint over.
-Once the glue is dry, the mushrooms are ready to be painted.
-I chose to make my tops red and my bottoms a light tan color, but since they come in all kinds of different colors, feel free to be creative!
+Once the tops and bottoms are dry, you can glue them together and let dry before painting.
+I find this works better than trying to form the mushroom in one piece.
+White craft glue also works better than hot glue to attache them together and is much easier to paint over.
+Once the glue is dry, the lucky mushroom is ready to be painted!
+I chose to paint my mushroom tops red and my bottoms a light tan color, but since they come in all kinds of different colors, feel free to be creative and paint them any shades of color you like and create cute accents!

 Painted mushroom tops and bottoms